hhp21/angular-2-authentication-tutorial/README.md

 # Daily Deals

-Daily Deals is an application built with Angular that shows how you can add token based authentication to your Angular applications.
+Daily Deals is an application built with Angular that shows how you can add token based authentication using the [Implicit flow](https://auth0.com/docs/flows/concepts/implicit) to your Angular applications.
 You can read the full tutorial for this project here: [Angular Authentication Tutorial](https://auth0.com/blog/angular-2-authentication/).

 # Running the App